MaudGautier/react-playground/README.md

 the same order of hook calls at every re-render, but **this is a simplification**: if two distinct hooks can be used to set the same state object, then there is no problem.

+### Experiment 2 (with Laurent): Define React `useState`'s initial values in parent component

+_Observations:_

+- At first render:
+    - Child component receives value `initValue` from parent component
+    - Value `initValue` is used to initialise the state
+    - The value displayed in the child component is `initValue`
+- At second render (after the initial value is updated in the parent component, following click on button):
+    - Child component receives new value `newInitValue` from parent component
+    - Since the state has already been initialised, this new value is not used
+    - As a consequence, the value displayed in the child component remains `initValue`

+_Conclusion:_

+If an initial value comes from a parent component and is modified after the first render of the application, it is not used => using this pattern is pointless.